 As a rule, pages on depth 3 and lower will, generally, perform poorer in the organic search results.
 This is because the search engines may have issues reaching and crawling them, within the site’s allocated crawl budget.

-This brings us to another issue: crawl prioritization.
+This brings us to another important topic: crawl prioritization.

 What is Crawl Prioritization?